operator-framework/enhancements/enhancements/scorecard-metadata.md

 #### Story 2

-As a test developer I would like to extract test metadata from operator bundles so as to execute tests against the operator and its i bundle contents.
+As a test developer I would like to extract test metadata from operator bundles so as to execute tests against the operator and its bundle contents.

 ### Risks and Mitigations